opiproject/opi-prov-life/COORDINATION.md

 - **Cons:**
 Will require PCIe SIG adoption.
 Will require changes in BIOS/UEFI.
 No defacto standards in BIOS/UEFI <-> BMC communication.

+***SE> Why is this a con for in-band approach?
+There is no depdndency on BIOS/UEFI<-> BMC communication here, right?

 ### Assumption